 The Masai Mara in Kenya is much smaller in size compared to the Serengeti at 15,000 square kilometres.
 The Masai Mara is only 1,500 square kilometres.
 Once the migration enters the Masai Mara, the concentration of wildlife increases dramatically.
 One thing is certain.
 Between July to September, the Masai Mara truly provides a quintessential safari setting that many of us have spent years dreaming of.

 If you’re going to East Africa, we suggest you visit both wildlife areas.
 This will of course depend on your time and budget.

 No one, not even the wildebeest, knows when they’ll cross!
 Some arrive at the water and swim over immediately; others arrive and spend days grazing, and still others arrive and return to where they came from.
 Nobody can predict the crossings, and we wish we could.
 This is why, if you want to see a river crossing, you should spend as much time as possible on safari.

 Why do wildebeest migrate?

-It is widely assumed that the Great Migration in Africa is primarily determined by the response of the wildebeest to weather.
-They move in response to rain and the growth of new grass, essentially following a natural instinct to find food in order to survive.
+It is widely assumed the Migration in Africa is determined by the response of the wildebeest to weather.
+This is incorrect.
+The herds move in response to rain and the growth of new grass, following a natural instinct to find food in order to survive.
 Some experts believe that distant lightning and thunderstorms trigger the wildebeest, but there is no scientific evidence to support this theory.